apekshadhage/Documentation_FORAWS/README.md

 		![image](https://user-images.githubusercontent.com/88314020/191201820-56c62361-3abb-48c5-8d8b-19b7a3d18530.png)

-    4. To verify the license is copied to /opt/, execute the below command to connect with kafka connect service with interactive mode
+    4. To verify the macro file is copied to /opt/, execute the below command to connect with kafka connect service with interactive mode

 		docker exec -it connect bash